yourbasic/int/README.md

 # Effective bit manipulation

 Bitwise operators operate on single bits, often in parallel, within an integer.
-They offer a set of fast, simple actions that can be surprisingly effective.
+They provide a set of fast, simple actions that can be surprisingly effective.

-The standard set of bitwise instructions found in pretty much every CPU includes `not`, `and`, `or`, `xor`, and a selection of `shift` and `rotate` instructions.
+The standard set of bitwise instructions found in pretty much every CPU includes bitwise `not`, `and`, `or` and `xor` instructions; plus a collection of `shift` and `rotate` instructions.
 A bit count instruction, often known as `popcnt`, is also quite common.

 ### Needles in big haystacks

 The **hamming distance** between two integers, the number of positions at which the corresponding bits are different, is an effective way to estimate similarity.
-It can be computed using `xor` and a `popcnt`.
+It can be computed using just one `xor` and one `popcnt` instruction.

-    hamming := bit.Count(b1 ^ b2)

-Rumor has it that organizations who are sifting through huge amounts of data prefer to use CPU:s featuring a native bit count instruction.
-Ryzen, the new microarchitecture from AMD, is able to execute four `popcnt` instructions per clock cycle.
+Rumor has it that organizations who are sifting through huge amounts of data prefer to buy CPU:s that come with a bit count instruction.
+Zen, the new microarchitecture from AMD, supports four `popcnt` instructions per clock cycle.

 ### Bit count

-If your CPU doesn't offer a native bit count operation, it can still be implemented quite efficiently using only the more common bitwise operators.
+If the CPU doesn't have a native bit count operation, it can still be implemented quite efficiently using the more common bitwise operators.
-Here is a code sample from the [bit][bit] package:
+Here is a fun code sample from the [bit][bit] package:

     // Count returns the number of nonzero bits in w. func Count(w uint64) int {